ysndr/MSc-Thesis/chapter/evaluation.md

     In either case the diagnostic should be produced "On-the-fly" while typing or upon saving the document.
   ~ When asked about the diagnostics feature of language servers directly, the answers corroborated these initial opinions.
     In addition some participants named code linting, i.e. warnings about code style, unused variables, deprecated code and undocumented elements, as well as structural analysis hints as possible features.
-    Structural analysis was imagined to go that far as being able to "suggest how to fix" mistakes in the code.
+    Structural analysis was imagined to go as far as being able to "suggest how to fix" mistakes in the code.

 Code Completion
-  ~ was equally name in all but one response.
+  ~ was equally named in all but one response.
     It was described as a way to chose from possible completion candidates of options.
     The answers included aspirational vague descriptions of such a feature including the a way to automatically prioritize specific items.